New Markets To Push Kenya Tourist Numbers Up

-The forecast indicates a rebound for the sector, Kenya's second highest income earner after agriculture, after it took a knock in the 2012-13 fiscal year (July-June) as vacationers booked elsewhere ahead of March's presidential poll.
+The forecast indicates a rebound for the sector, Kenya's second highest income earner after agriculture, after it took a knock in the 2012-13 fiscal year (July-June) as holiday-makers booked elsewhere ahead of March's presidential poll.

 Visitor numbers fell 9 percent last fiscal year as the ongoing financial crisis in the euro zone compounded jitters over whether there would be a repeat of the nationwide bloodletting that marred the previous election in 2008.

 In the end the vote passed off peacefully in March and earlier this week the International Monetary Fund said Kenya's economic outlook had improved.

 "We are optimistic we will be able to perform better," Muriithi Ndegwa, managing director of the Kenya Tourism Board (KTB), said.
 "There could be a growth of about 10 percent.
 We are also looking at growth in terms of revenue."